 Mountain Biking in Coed y Brenin

 So I was back in the saddle, and quickly I realised one thing I really don’t miss about cycling, how ridiculously uncomfortable it can be!
 My my sore backside aside, everything else about it felt like a triumphant return to my youth.
+Don’t get me wrong, there’s also plenty of Mountain biking benefits for your health.
 The buzz of cycling was back.

 Truth be told I’ve wanted to get back into cycling for a while now.
 Ever since the London Olympics, cycling in the UK has really really gained in popularity, and on top of the great successes in the sport by our Olympians, people across the nation are also in racing both the health benefits of cycling, and the cost difference when compared to driving.
 Add to that the green effect of cycling, and it’s a wonder why London doesn’t closer resemble somewhere like Copenhagen or Amsterdam.